FrancoisGrondin/mvdrpf/README.md

 ## Using the included scripts

-We assume that the base directory in which all of the files are stored (training data, feature text files, checkpoints, results, etc.) has the following structure:
+The base directory in which all of the files are stored (training data, feature text files, checkpoints, results, etc.) should have the following structure:

 ```
 $(base_dir)/